Rock Paper Scissors (2013 film): Critical response

-Brendan Kelly, writing for the Montreal Gazette, assigns the film 3.5 stars, stating at the start that while it is "by no means a perfect film", he admires its ambition and found many brilliant moments reminiscent of Quentin Tarrantino at his best, while the "many fine actors" are "at the top of their game"; "things go a little bit off the rails in the late going, but up until then Lanouette Turgeon does a bang-up job of juggling these various narrative threads, and the drama has real emotional force."
+Brendan Kelly, writing for the Montreal Gazette, assigns the film 3.5 stars, stating at the start that while it is "by no means a perfect film", he admires its ambition and found many brilliant moments reminiscent of Quentin Tarantino at his best, while the "many fine actors" are "at the top of their game"; "things go a little bit off the rails in the late going, but up until then Lanouette Turgeon does a bang-up job of juggling these various narrative threads, and the drama has real emotional force."
 Francine Gaulin also gives the film 3.5 stars, noting the director's surprising mastery, stating the film's one weakness is a tendency to unnatural, expository dialogue.
 Assigning the film 3 stars, Charles-Henri Ramond calls it an enjoyable B-movie which reflects the social and ethnic reality of modern Québec, at times vascillating between a horror film and a psychological thriller which loses its way during the Russian roulette sequence somewhat, faulting it for having a fairly predictable ending.
 Jonathan Quesnel says the debut feature is done with panache, style and talent, borrowing here and there from, say, Wong Kar-wai or the Cohen Brothers, depicting a tableau of dark human despair with stunning aplomb; but the multiplicity of genres is also the film's weakness, undermining its coherence and integrity with so many stylistic nods to so many of the director's beloved films, rendering the tone uneven and less hard-hitting than it could be in the end.
 Yet, he thinks there is no doubt this is a promising filmmaker.
 Boris Nonveiller feels the film is neither really bad nor really good, the script being its weakest point, but still a good effort for a first film.